novonordisk-research/OptiHPLCHandler/README.md

 pip install Opti-HPLC-Handler
 ```

-You can then import packge and start an `EmpowerHandler`.
+You can then import package and start an `EmpowerHandler`.
 You need to select the Empower
 project to log in to.
 Note that the user logging in needs to have access to both that
 project, and the project `Mobile`.